 eg. "How do i view my bill" or just "bill"

-When your security PIN is entered incorrectly 3 times, the handset becomes "blocked" to prevent unauthorised use.
+When the security PIN for your SIM card is entered incorrectly 3 times, the mobile phone becomes "blocked" to prevent unauthorised use.
 To remove the block the PUK (PIN Unlock Key) code needs to be entered.
-This code is supplied with your Prepay SIM card when you buy it.
+This code is supplied with your SIM card when you buy it - it's on the packaging.